fergalsomers/olm-sample/README.md

 Kubernetes clusters needs:

 - ArgoCD for GITOps
+- Istio service mesh for secure communication within your cluster.
 - ArgoWorkflow for orchestration tasks
 - ArgoRollouts for rollouts of services
 - OPA Gateway for policy enforcement
-- Istio service mesh for secure communication within your cluster.
-- Prometheus monitoring stack for observability and alerting.
+- Prometheus monitoring stack for observability and alerting
+- Istio configurations to access ArgoCD and Grafana directly from your laptop

 The purpose of this is to illustrate that once you have a K8 cluster and ArgoCD installed, you can easily cookie-cutter a platform ready for developers to use.